 Because there are as many approaches to career development as there are careers, let’s start with a definition of what I mean when I say “career development plan.”
 To me, a career development plan is the very simple process of defining what’s important to you, what you want to accomplish professionally and how you can get there.
 At its best, it’s a very individual and customized plan.
 No two people are alike (even if they have the exact same title), and I believe a career development plan should reflect the uniqueness of the individual’s ambitions and goals.

-As we wind down 2016, here are five steps to help you define and plot the career future you want.
+Here are five steps to help you define and plot the career future you want.

 Step 1: What do you want?